Skip to main content

 Where to learn more: Your city's code of ordinances for animal amount regulations.

 Can I take legal action?
 You can defend yourself.
-Even if the police don't take a dog away, a pesky neighbor can sue you in small claims court and make the situation into a big hassle.
+Even if the police don't take a dog away, a pesky neighbor can sue you in small claims court and make the situation a hassle.

 Animal Hoarding Laws